Reviews You Can Rely On

 Drying Speed

 We also took each shirt out on a jog while damp to see if we could determine a drying speed from this more subjective test.
-In the end, this was significantly more difficult to assess but did give us valuable insight into how each shirt felt when it was moderately damp.
+In the end, this was significantly more difficult to assess, but it did give us valuable insight into how each shirt felt when it was moderately damp.
 This test also gave us an understanding of how each shirt performed in evaporative cooling.

 Versatility